l1nd53y/Brilliant-Bananas-Project/README.md

 - node server.js

 # Team Constitution:
-- Be Respectful with each other
+- Be respectful.
 - Look out and help each other.
 - Communicate and don't get stuck on any blockers for long time.
 - Create new branch for every issue.Never merge your work on main branch.
 - Inform each other for pull request.
+- Take breaks in between.

  # UML